Steven Stucky: Life and career

 There he founded Ensemble X and led it for nine seasons, from 1997 until 2006, while at the same time he also was the guiding force behind the celebrated Green Umbrella series in Los Angeles.
 He has also taught at Eastman and Berkeley, the latter as Ernest Bloch Professor in 2003.
-After several earlier teaching and conducting visits, in 2013 he became artist-faculty composer-in-residence at the Aspen Music Festival and School.
-In 2014 he became Professor Emeritus at Cornell and joined the composition faculty at the Juilliard School.
+After several earlier teaching and conducting visits, in 2013 he became artist-faculty composer-in-residence at Aspen.
+In 2014 he became Professor Emeritus at Cornell and joined the composition faculty at Juilliard.